elyeandre/Astra/README.md

 ## Note

-This project is NOT recommended for production.
-It is very much experimental and at the very early staged.
+This project is very young and not recommended for production at scale.
 Contributions, however, are welcome.

 Some features that are missing but are planned: